-Beginning July 1, 2017, the CA Ed.G.E.
+The CA Ed.G.E.
 Initiative authorizes school districts and county offices of education to establish language acquisition programs for both native and non-native English speakers, and requires school districts and county offices of education to solicit parent and community input in developing language acquisition programs.
-As guidance for school districts and county offices of education, frequently asked questions (FAQs) inform transition to new California Education Code (EC).
+As guidance for school districts and county offices of education, frequently asked questions (FAQs) inform transition to the amended California Education Code and California Code of Regulations.

 Spanish Translation of California Education Code

-The regulations in English are the official version.
+The regulations in English is the official version.
 This Spanish translation is offered as a courtesy.
-Los reglamentos en inglés son los oficiales.
-Esta traducción se ofrece como cortesía.
+Los reglamentos en inglés son los oficial.
+Esta tradicción se ofrece como cortesía.